How to Get Rid of Black Spot on Roses

 • Don’t crowd roses in the garden.
 I like the wild natural look myself, but roses do best when their leaves don’t overlap with other plants a lot.
 And if black spot does develop, overlapping foliage will spread it like wildfire.

-• By the same token, plant Roses in an open setting, rather than a close, confined area like a walled patio.
+• By the same token, plant roses in an open setting, rather than a close, confined area like a walled patio.
 Good air circulation goes a long way in preventing black spot.

 • Keep the area around roses very clean and free of fallen leaves.